dcdhameliya/YdPlayer/README.md

     </tr>
 </table>

-It can only used to show video inside your app, with many video controls like (Play/Pause Control, ForWard Control, BackWard Control, Brightness Control, Volume Control)
+It can be used to display video inside your app with basic(Play/Pause Control) as well as advanced(Forward/Backward + Brightness + Volume Controls) controls.

 ## Download
 Add belowed code in your root ```build.gradle``` at the end of repositories: